jyothsnagrace/US_Covid19_vaccine_stats/README.md

   * Maintaining and updating filter values across multiple pages with session state
   * A Home page and Multipage app to categorize the dataset at different hierarchy
      * US State Reports:
-       * Display a Covid 19 Vaccination statistics for selected area (US or for specific State or County)
+       * Display a COVID-19 Vaccination Coverage Across U.S. Counties in a Geoshape Map
-       * Draw a Rank Chart with the same selection (state-level or County-level comparisons)
+       * Draw a Rank Chart with the selection (state-level or County-level comparisons)
-     * NC Reports:
+     * Detail Reports and North Carolina - level Reports:
-       * Draw a Violin Plot of Total Vaccination Count accross Age-Group and Gender
+       * Draw a Violin Plot of Total Vaccination Distribution accross Age and Gender
+       * Draw a line chart of Weekly Initiation by Age group in [State], [County]
-       * Draw a Bump Chart by Race over Time
+       * Draw a Bump Chart by Race over Time in [State], [County]
-       * Draw a Pie Chart by Ethnicity
+       * Draw a Pie Chart by Ethnicity Breakdown for the selected date range

-## Data sources and helpful resources
+## Data sources and design
 * Vaccinations data source
   * [Centers for Disease Control and Prevention (CDC)](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data-with-Ge/n8mc-b4w4/about_data): COVID-19 Case Surveillance Public Use Data with Geography dataset
 * Geographic data